 If you plan to self-publish off-campus, you will want to be sure you have approval for use of the University identity by the Office of Communications as well as approval from the Office of Purchasing to print off-site.

-To properly reduce logo files for the Web, it is important to consult with the University Webmaster.
+To properly reduce logo files for the Web, it is important to consult with Web Operations.

 Office of Communications